zylklab/alfresco-export-scripts/README.md

 $ ./downloadList.sh
 ```

-A second webscript is necessary to deploy in Alfresco in /Data Dictionary/Webscripts/net/zylk:
+A second webscript is necessary to deploy in Alfresco in /Data Dictionary/Web Scripts/net/zylk:

  * get-download-list.get.desc.xml
  * get-download-list.get.js
  * get-download-list.get.text.ftl

-The webscript obtains a list for the files tagged with "critical", but may be customized for any alfresco-fts query:
+The webscript obtains a list of files flagged with "critical" tag, but may be customized for any alfresco-fts query:

 ```
 workspace://SpacesStore/5515d3e1-bb2a-42ed-833c-52802a367033;Sitios/swsdp/documentLibrary/Presentations;Project Objectives.ppt